 I. During the season (up to and including the World Series), if a team wishes to place a player on waivers, he will submit a submission via the website.
 Teams may places confidential claims for a player for 24 hours once the release is posted publicly to the website, at which time the player is awarded to the team with the highest priority claim.

-Priority is based on reverse order of CURRENT league record at the time of the player’s release, with the tiebreaker being last year’s record.
+Priority is based on reverse order of league winning percentage at the time of the player’s release, with the tiebreaker being last year’s record.
 If a player who played in the majors clears waivers without being claimed, he becomes a free agent.
 If it was a player without major league experience last season, he becomes ineligible until the following Winter Draft.

 During the PGBL season any player who appeared in a major league game the prior season who is not on a roster may be claimed by any team, with free agents being awarded in a “first-come, first-served” fashion.
 All Free Agents are frozen at midnight on August 31st (on season calendar) each season.
 After that, only “Rent-A-Players” are allowed, and free agents are not awarded again until after the Waiver Draft had occurred.